 - 1 x 12 week supply consisting of 4 weeks of the Nicotinell 21mg, 24hr (day and night) patch + 4 weeks of the 14mg, 24hr patch + 4 weeks of the 7 mg, 24hr patch (Steps 1, 2 and 3, to help you wean off nicotine at a slower rate)

-The gum, lozenge, mouth spray, and inhalator all work by replacing some of the nicotine you would normally inhale from cigarettes.
+The gum, lozenge, mouth spray, oral strips and inhalator all work by replacing some of the nicotine you would normally inhale from cigarettes.

-To release the nicotine you chew the gum (and park it inside your cheek), suck the lozenge, spray the mouth spray (into the side of your mouth or under your tongue) or suck on the cigarette-shaped inhaler.
+To release the nicotine you chew the gum (and park it inside your cheek), suck the lozenge, spray the mouth spray (into the side of your mouth or under your tongue), place the oral strip on your tongue, or suck on the cigarette-shaped inhalator.
 The nicotine is then absorbed through the lining of your mouth.

 Using these products can help to reduce withdrawal symptoms when you quit, such as cravings, irritability and anxiety.
-To read more download Gum, Lozenge, Mouth Spray or Inhalator information sheets.
+To read more download Gum, Lozenge, Mouth Spray, Oral Strips or Inhalator information sheets.